Discussion

 Interview with Richard Alder of NAFC — 2019 Fire Season

-TracPlus spoke to Richard Alder from The National Aerial Firefighting Centre (NAFC) about their predictions for the upcoming fire season and the future of drones in the industry.
+TracPlus interviewed Richard Alder from the NAFC about predictions for the upcoming fire season and the role of drones in the industry.

 1. Can you explain the role of NAFC?